This is the featured image of the Create Continuous Movement blog article.

-Filtering in the realm of music production is by no means a new thing.
-Nevertheless, it’s one of the most used techniques regarding audio processing.
-These days we have an abundance of filter types ranging from simple low and high cut, all the way up to crazy-sounding formant filters.
+Filtering in music production is by no means a new thing.
+Nevertheless, it's one of the most used techniques regarding audio processing.
+These days, we have many filter types ranging from simple low and high cut up to crazy-sounding formant filters.
 Check out the following tutorial to learn how to create continuous movement!

 Mobius Filter by iZotope